Chin-Sun/Telecommunicataion-Network/Chapter 6.md

   - Circuit Switching: Establishes a dedicated communication path between nodes for the duration of the communication session.
 Examples include traditional telephone networks.
   - Packet Switching: Divides data into packets that are independently routed across the network, allowing shared use of network resources.
 Examples include networks based on protocols like TCP/IP.
 - Scalability and Efficiency: Switched networks offer scalability, enabling multiple simultaneous connections without congestion, thereby enhancing network efficiency.
-- Example: Ethernet networks utilizing switches to create dedicated communication paths between devices within a LAN (Local Area Network) are an example of switched networks.
-When devices communicate within an Ethernet LAN, the switch forwards data directly to the destination device without sharing the data across the entire network, enhancing efficiency and reducing collision and congestion.
+- Example: Ethernet networks utilizing switches to create dedicated communication paths between devices within a **LAN (Local Area Network)** are an example of switched networks.
+When devices communicate within an **Ethernet LAN**, the switch forwards data directly to the destination device without sharing the data across the entire network, enhancing efficiency and reducing collision and congestion.

 ### Approaches of channel sharing techniques :
 Ring Network has features of both approaches.